-With more than 19 years experience as a Director of Project and Instructional Resources, Sanchez-Lozano manages the operations and instructional support unit for the school.
+With more than 20 years experience as a Director of Project and Instructional Resources, Sanchez manages the operations and instructional support unit for the school.
 She is instrumental in organizing, planning and meeting key objectives to enhance operations among students, faculty, and staff.
-Sanchez-Lozano is well-versed on strategic and tactical planning, development and implementation of many systems to improve resources available to faculty; overseeing all projects, including operations and facility management of teaching facilities located in Davis, Sacramento and San Ramon.
+Sanchez is well-versed on strategic and tactical planning, development and implementation of many systems to improve resources available to faculty; overseeing all projects, including operations and facility management of teaching facilities located in Davis, Sacramento and San Ramon.

 Her work has received accolades from faculty and staff, and she received a campus “Citation of Excellence” award from the UC Davis Chancellor for her accomplishments and service to the University.

-Sanchez-Lozano received her B.A in Chicana/o Studies from the University of California, Davis, in 1995 with a minor in Sociology.
-She continues her studies at California State University, Sacramento to obtain her M.A. in Higher Education Leadership from California State University, Sacramento.
+Sanchez received her B.A in Chicana/o Studies from the University of California, Davis, in 1995 with a minor in Sociology.
+She recently received her M.A. degree in Education (May 2017) with an emphasis in Higher Education Leadership from California State University, Sacramento.
 Her thesis topic was focused on Leader Behaviors and the Impact on a Culture of Trust within Higher Education.